The International Journal

 Sharing personal content is inevitably a big experience and brings up anxiety.
 We would like to encourage writers to bring awareness to the process of writing for publication, and particularly to the moment when their writing is put out into the world.
 We hope to aid reflection and provide support from the student community to help writers find a comfortable level of personal sharing, and ensure there is sufficient support for people wanting to share edgier aspects of their stories and process.

-For the PDF journal we ask that writers stick to the following timetable for submissions:
+For the International Journal we ask that writers stick to the following timetable for submissions:

 NGV style guide